Best Car Insurance for a Bad Driving Record

 - Bristol West

-Final Ranking: Best Insurance Companies for Bad Drivers
+Final Ranking: Best Insurance Companies for a Bad Driving Record

-We’ve done the research on several of the most popular insurers to find the best one for bad drivers.
-Here’s our final ranking for the best car insurance companies for bad driving records:
+We’ve researched the most popular insurers to find the best one for bad drivers.
+Here’s our final ranking of the best car insurance companies for bad driving records:

 Even if you find a company that’ll insure you with a bad driving record, you’ll still face high premiums.
 Especially if you’re a high-risk driver.
-However, there are some things you can do to remedy your likely costly rates:
+However, there are some things you can do to get cheap car insurance:

-As mentioned, one of the best strategies to lower your rates is to compare quotes from several car insurance companies.
+As mentioned, one of the best strategies to lower your insurance rates is to compare quotes from several providers.
 As you shop around, you may find a company with a better deal or better benefits than your current carrier.
 Some companies are friendlier to drivers with bad records than others.

-These are some common discounts you should try to get if you have a poor driving record:
+These are some common auto insurance discounts you should try to get if you have a poor driving record: